MORE-EU/more-vis-index/README.md

-# more-vis-index
- More Visual Aware Index
+# More Visualization-aware Timeseries Min-Max Caching with Error Bound Guarantees